shalivan/shalivan.github.io/_posts/PSY/10-01-01-GameTheory.md

 ---

-TCG - traiding card games

 # Game Theory
-Mathematical study of optimizing agents strategies in games with more than one player where outcome depend on other agents actions. (payoff is affected by the decisions made by others)model as players are perfect  every agent must play with GT rules. (but its rational to behave time to time irrational)
+Mathematical modeling at strategic interaction between rational agents.
+ - action of one player influence other players (concept of strategic interdependence)
+- assumption that agents act rationally. (rational bah not always conform to reality)

+Players, strategy, payoff.

+process:
 1. Make assumptions - thought process came from Assumptions.
 Can dispute, criticize ect...
 (Carefully with assumptions)
 2. Do math  - can not dispute
 3. Reach conclusion